Chipmaker Altera, U.S. IRS fight in cross-border tax case

 Technology companies are particularly attracted to transfer pricing strategies because patented programming codes and other intellectual property assets can easily be moved overseas.

-The IRS lost the Xilinx case and a 2009 transfer pricing case involving Veritas Software, now part of Symantec Corp .
+The IRS lost the Xilinx case and a 2009 transfer pricing case involving Veritas Software, now part of Symantec Corp (SYMC.O).

 IRS Commissioner Doug Shulman made changes in mid-2010 that revamped the agency's transfer pricing operations.
 Samuel Maruca was hired last year to run the IRS transfer pricing division.